 (fat stored within the abdominal cavity) and thigh muscle composition.
 The ratio of fat to muscle may indicate a risk for metabolic syndrome which can lead to heart disease, stroke, type 2 diabetes, breast and colon cancer as well as Alzheimer’s disease.

 Monitors for day to day health metrics.
-These could include glucose sensors, sleep trackers, blood pressure monitors or others.
+These could include continuous glucose monitors (CGM), sleep trackers, blood pressure monitors or others.
 With this data, we can optimize areas of nutrition, sleep, diet, and exercise.

 *Only annual if necessary.